 We said earlier that a “pro” of franchising is that it’s low-cost, but it’s absolutely not no-cost.
 New franchisors need money to develop legal documents, operations manuals, training programs, sales programs, marketing materials, support teams, and more.
 Those programs won’t execute themselves.
 So, successful franchisors also have to invest talent to support franchisees in opening and operating locations.

 Back to the question at hand: “Should I franchise my restaurant?”
 You’re absolutely doing the right thing by stepping back and assessing your readiness.

 Hopefully, we have given you insights that will allow you to pause and determine if you can and/or should use franchising as a strategy.

-If your business is in the process of scaling your business, strategic planning, project prioritizing or anything else relating to scaling your restaurant business, don’t hesitate to contact us at Consult to Grow®.
+If you are in the process of scaling your business, strategic planning, project prioritizing, or anything else relating to scaling your restaurant business, don’t hesitate to contact us at Consult to Grow®.
 We would love to be part of your restaurant journey!